theshingstar030818/parse-push-plugin/README.md

 cordova plugin add https://github.com/taivo/phonegap-parse-plugin
 ```

-####Android notes:
+####Android devices without Google Cloud Messaging:
 If you only care about GCM devices, you're good to go.
 Move on to the [Javascript Setup](#jsSetup) section.

 The automatic setup above does not work for non-GCM devices.
-If you want to provide Parse push notification
-for Android devices that do not have GCM, there are a few extra steps to get the `ParseBroadcastReceiver`
-working properly.
+To support them, the `ParseBroadcastReceiver`
+must be setup to work properly.
 My guess is this receiver takes care of establishing a persistent connection that will
 handle push notifications without GCM.
-To enable support for non-GCM devices (in addition to GCM), follow
-these steps:
+Follow these steps for `ParseBroadcastReceiver` setup:

 1. Add the following to your AndroidManifest.xml, inside the `<application>` tag
     ```xml